Jaroslaw-Baumgart/OnlineConverter-app/README.md

 - Full control over your files
 - No risk of leaks or unauthorized access

-> **Online File Converter 2.0** — a secure, private, and extensible file conversion tool you can run anywhere.
+> **Online File Converter-app** — a secure, private, and extensible file conversion tool you can run anywhere.

 ---